erc003/sp21-cse110-lab3/standup.md

 What will you work on today:

-do you have any obstacles:
+Do you have any obstacles: